Traveling waves and homogeneous fragmentation: Introduction and main results

-The main aim of this paper is to formulate the analogue of the Fisher-Kolmogorov-Petrovskii-Piscounov (FKPP) equation for fragmentation processes and thereby to analyse the existence, uniqueness and asymptotics of its travelling waves.
+The main aim of this paper is to formulate the analogue of the Fisher--Kolmogorov--Petrovskii--Piscounov (FKPP) equation for fragmentation processes and thereby to analyze the existence, uniqueness and asymptotics of its traveling waves.

 Consider a homogeneous fragmentation process $\Pi$ with dislocation measure $\nu$.
 The equation